Here’s my play by play for installing a Thales nShield Connect network-based HSM into a CentOS linux environment:

 - You should be able to run the ‘enquiry’ command now, which will be in your new path:

-- In lieu of the above, your system is now listening for connections on all interfaces to port 9004.
+- After the above install, your system is now listening for connections on all interfaces to port 9004.
 I recommend adjusting the relevant firewall settings on the server to limit that to just the IP addresses of nShield Connects.

 - You should be able to hook a USB keyboard to your nShield Connect now, unless you’re a sadist and want to enter all the settings using four menu buttons.
 You’ll want to enter the relevant IPv4/IPv6 addresses, gateway, subnet mask.

-- From the client side, and you ONLY do this if your network is secure between the client and the nShield Connect, run the ‘anonkneti’ utility against the IP of your nShield Connect; for example:
+- From the client side, if your network is secure between the client and the nShield Connect, run the ‘anonkneti’ utility against the IP of your nShield Connect to obtain its electronic serial number (ESN, which differs from the physical serial); for example:

 anonkneti 192.0.2.1